-What to look when buying a food processor
+What to look for when buying a food processor

 What's the difference between a good food processor and a great one?
 A quality processor should be able to take on whole fruits and vegetables with ease, without much time expenditure in between items.
 It should be safe to use and easy to store.
 Before you pull the trigger on a purchase, here are some features to keep top of mind.